tdwg/bdq/tg2/_review/docs/supplement/index.md

 In the BDQ Core suite of tests, for each bdqffdq:SingleRecord Validation, there is defined a bdqffdq:MultiRecord Measure that returns COMPLETE when all records in the bdqffdq:MultiRecord have a Response.result of COMPLIANT, and NOT_COMPLETE when they are not.
 Under QualityAssurance, these measures serve as the key criterion for identifying data which have quality for the relevant UseCase.
 Data are found to be fit for some Use if all Validations comprising that Use have a Response.result of COMPLIANT, and if such are included, all (non-numeric) Measures comprising that Use have a Response.result of COMPLETE.
 A MultiRecord dataset is fit for use for a given UseCase if each of the MultiRecord Quality Aassurance Measures on that MultiRecord returns COMPLETE.
 If this is not the case, SingleRecords where the Validations are other than COMPLIANT are filtered out until all of the MultiRecord Quality Assurance measures return COMPLETE.
 The MultiRecord Quality Assurance Measures are the formal means the Fitness for Use Framework provides for ensuring that a dataset is fit for use for a given Use Case.
 Thus, under QualityAssurance, a bdqffdq:MultiRecord is filtered to remove records that do not fit the criteria of bdqffdq:MultiRecord Measures for Completeness, such that a filtered bdqffdq:MultiRecord has Response.result values of COMPLETE for all bdqffdq:MultiRecord Measures.

 We have also defined MultiRecord Measures that count the number of instances of some state for the Response objects from some SingleRecord Validation run over all the records in a dataset.
-For example, to return a count of Response.value of COMPLIANT for a particular Validation across a data set, thus providing a numeric measure of how fit a dataset is for some purpose.
+For example, to return a count of Response.result of COMPLIANT for a particular Validation across a data set, thus providing a numeric measure of how fit a dataset is for some purpose.
 This subset of measures in BDQ Core simply counts the Responses from a given Validation that have Response.result of COMPLIANT.
 For Quality Control, these numbers identify where (and how much) work is needed to make more of a dataset fit for use for a given Use Case.
 These MultiRecord Measures that return counts can also be run before an Amendment step in a data processing pipeline, and then run again after applying all of the proposed changes to the data from the Amendments to the data in the pipeline.
 A comparison of these pre-amendment and post-amendment phases will identify how much accepting all of the proposed changes from the amendments will improve the quality of the data for a given Use Case.
 We have chosen to phrase these as returning a count of COMPLIANT (but see note in [3.2.3](#333-considerations-for-use-of-multirecord-measures) below), and let consumers calculate percentages of compliant from the number of records in the dataset.
 Other statistics are possbile, but under the constraint of the Framework (bdqffdq:), a Measure may only return a single numeric value or COMPLETE/NOT_COMPLETE.

 MultiRecord measures can also operate directly on the data, that is, to use data terms as the input InformationElements.
 For example, a MultiRecord Measure could be framed to measure the average number of individuals reported in dwc:individualCount in a dataset, or could be framed to report another statistic on that or another term.
 We have defined no Measures of this form in BDQ Core.